aastha-as/RSS-ML/README.md

-#An Exact Method for Maximum Likelihood Estimation of Received Signal Strength based Source Localization
+**An Exact Method for Maximum Likelihood Estimation of Received Signal Strength based Source Localization**

 The repository contains MATLAB code for the algorithm RSS-ML.

-#Abstract of the paper:
+**Abstract of the paper**:

 In this paper, we develop an exact algorithm to find the maximum likelihood estimate for source localization using received signal strength measurements.
 Unlike the conventional methods that resort to first-order Taylor's approximation to linearize